 A “carefree, nonconformist changemaker”, Nouran is the founder of Cairo Cycling Geckos, an initiative that shocked the entire Egyptian nation when she set off to cycle the streets of Cairo to distribute free meals during Ramadan in an all-women-caravan, breaking social taboos.
 Setting off every day before breaking her fast, Nouran took on the daunting streets of Cairo’s slums, cycling through traffic-laden bridges and roads engulfed in garbage, as she lead her team to distribute meals for underprivileged people, not only during Ramadan but also afterwards, when she began giving out clothes and blankets.

-Co-CEO, Head of Corporate Partnerships at Hand in Hand International
+Monitoring, Evaluation and Learning Manager at Hand in Hand International

 Andy Smith lives on the Alton estate in Roehampton with his wife Clare.
 Eighteen years ago Andy, along with Clare, a group of friends and support from his Mum, set up the charity Regenerate in response to some of the poverty and huge needs they saw on their estate.
 Regenerate takes young people on a journey from where they are, to supporting them as they make a difference in the world.
 Regenerate runs projects from youth clubs, music studios, football clubs to mentoring schemes, volunteer trips to serve overseas and more recently set up the social enterprise “The Feel Good Bakery’ creating jobs for young people exiting gangs and crime.